apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 ## How did Jobs in Flink Finish Before?

-Strictly speaking, a job might be finished in two scenarios: all sources finish or users execute [`stop-with-savepoint [--drain]`](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#stopping-a-job-gracefully-creating-a-final-savepoint).
+A job might finish in two ways: all sources finish or users execute [`stop-with-savepoint [--drain]`](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/cli/#stopping-a-job-gracefully-creating-a-final-savepoint).
 Let’s first have a look at the detailed process of finishing before.